cerner/terra-toolkit/docs/guides/TerraToolkitUpgradeGuide-v5.0.0-part1.md

   ]
 }
 ```

-2. For prod compilation, css will be compressed via `cssnano`.

 ### Dependencies Changes

 The following webpack dependency changes were made in Terra toolkit's default webpack configuration.
 Please note, upgrading to use babel `^7` is required to use these dependency updates.